The drinks industry is committed to providing consumers with meaningful, relevant information that helps them make responsible decisions.

 Drinks Ireland | Spirits also signed an MoU with the European Commission which committed the sector to include nutritional information on pre-packaged spirits products and ingredient information on brand websites.

-- Quantity of grams of alcohol
+- The quantity of grams of alcohol contained in the product;